Bharat-kasera/Baymax/README.md

 </div>

-<h3 align="center">🍽️ Zomato Clone - Full Stack React Native App</h3>
+<h3 align="center">🤖 Baymax - Full Stack React Native App</h3>

 </div>

 ## 🤖 Introduction

-Baymax is a **AI Personal Health care companion** to measure water intake, reminders, count steps for the day and gemini api for health tips with a speak engine.
+Baymax is a **Personal Health care companion** to measure water intake, reminders, count steps for the day and gemini api for health tips with a speak engine.

 ---
 ## ⚙️ Tech Stack

 - **React Native CLI**